sodle/TA-slack-webhook-alert/README.md

 * Deletes the temp directory.

 ## Setting up
-This app uses your system Python install instead of Splunk's built in one, allowing PIP packages to be used.
-Setup is as follows:

 - Install the Splunk app through the GUI or by extracting it to your apps directory and restarting Splunk.
 - Configure an alert through the normal means (GUI or `savedsearches.conf`) and add a `slack_webhook_alert` action with the following parameters:
     - `slack_webhook`: Slack Incoming Webhook URL